scytalezero/LibroListanto/README.md

 # LibroListanto
-This utility creates word lists for Esperanto reading study.
-It combines a list of Esperanto words you already know with a text you want to read and produces a list of the roots that you need to learn.
-That list can then be used to create a Memrise course so that you can learn the new words in advance of trying to read each chapter.
+This free utility creates word lists for Esperanto reading study.
+It combines a list of Esperanto words you already know with a text you want to read and produces a list of only the new roots that you need to learn.
+That list can then be used to create a Memrise course (it should also work with an Anki import) so that you can learn the new words in advance of trying to read each chapter.
 For me this produced a better experience than trying to combine reading and learning vocabulary at the same time.

 # Pre-requisites
 You will need the following things to use LibroListanto: